 1) Slower or less aggressive TEC cooling can allow the small built-in heaters more time to keep up with the TEC cooling.
 Dewing is less likely if you cool the sensor less.
 In fact, with most CMOS sensors, cooling to below -10C does not really give any benefit in noise reduction after stacking – it just increases the risk of dew and more power being used, with more stress on the components.

-2) A dew heater like the Altair RC or Split Newtonian heater to GENTLY heat the front face of the camera and this usually clears it.
-There is no need for excessive heat because it can impair the camera performance.
+2) Use an Altair camera & filter wheel dew heater to GENTLY heat the front face of the camera and this usually clears it.
+Note: There is no need for excessive heat because it can impair the camera performance.

 Customer Dew Heater Installation Example on Altair TEC Camera